lixixibj/DeepTVAR-data-code/README.md

 References
 ----------

 - Xixi Li, Jingsong Yuan (2023).
 DeepTVAR: Deep Learning for a Time-Varying VAR Model with Extension to Integrated VAR.
-[Working paper]().
+[International Journal of Forecasting]().